-On May 17, Bill 24 “Business Corporations Amendment Act, 2019” (the Amendment Act) received royal assent in the British Columbia legislature.
-The amendments to the BC Business Corporations Act (the BCBCA) contained in the Amendment Act require private companies under the BCBCA to prepare and maintain a “transparency register” of information about “significant individuals.”
+In May 2019, key amendments to the BC Business Corporations Act (the BCBCA) made by Bill 24 “Business Corporations Amendment Act, 2019” (the Amendment Act) were announced, requiring private companies under the BCBCA to prepare and maintain a “transparency register” of information about “significant individuals.”

-The amendments follow recent changes made by the federal government to the Canada Business Corporations Act (the CBCA), as further described in our legal update in February 2019.
+These amendments to the BCBCA follow recent changes made by the federal government to the Canada Business Corporations Act (the CBCA).
 The amendments to the BCBCA and the CBCA follow up on the commitments made under the 2017 Agreement to Strengthen Beneficial Ownership Transparency among the federal, provincial and territorial finance ministers, in which they agreed to pursue legislative amendments to provide law enforcement, tax authorities and certain other regulatory authorities with up-to-date information on beneficial ownership of companies.

 In addition to the obligation to take reasonable steps to obtain the required information, private companies must also review the register annually and update the register throughout the year as new information becomes available.
 Private companies may send requests for information to shareholders at any time and, upon receipt of such requests, shareholders must take reasonable steps to compile and promptly provide the requested information.
 If a company is unable to confirm some or all of the required information, then the register will need to reference the information that could not be confirmed and the steps taken by the company to obtain such information.

 The transparency register will only be required to include information relating to individuals deemed to be “significant individuals.”
 Individuals will be significant individuals if: